• ✏️ Home

 Modern smartphones and laptops, for all their shine, rely on foundational technologies developed way before the invention of the World Wide Web.
-In this article we explain how computer architecture was developed across the decades and how hardware innovation and software evolution went hand-in-hand.
-We also see which foundational breakthroughs from each decade survive to this day in state-of-the-art computers and smartphones.
+In these notes we take a look back and see how computer architecture was developed over time.

 Vacuum tubes (1943-1955)